swagger-api/swagger-editor/README.md

 Otherwise, you can open `index.html` directly from your filesystem in your browser.

+If you'd like to make code changes to Swagger-Editor, you can start up a Webpack hot-reloading dev server via `npm run dev`.

 ##### Browser support

 Swagger UI works in the latest versions of Chrome, Safari, Firefox, Edge and IE11.